arman-rai/infosec/THM/sqlinjectionlm.md

 ### UNION
 The UNION statement combines the results of two or more SELECT statements to retrieve data from either single or multiple tables; the rules to this query are that the UNION statement must retrieve the same number of columns in each SELECT statement, the columns have to be of a similar data type, and the column order has to be the same.

+### INSERT
+The **INSERT** statement tells the database we wish to insert a new row of data into the table. **"into users"** tells the database which table we wish to insert the data into, **"(username,password)"** provides the columns we are providing data for and then **"values ('bob','password');"** provides the data for the previously specified columns.

+###  UPDATE

+The **UPDATE** statement tells the database we wish to update one or more rows of data within a table.
+You specify the table you wish to update using "**update %tablename% SET**" and then select the field or fields you wish to update as a comma-separated list such as "**username='root',password='pass123'**" then finally, similar to the SELECT statement, you can specify exactly which rows to update using the where clause such as "**where username='admin;**".